huhx0015/HXAudioPlayer/README.md

 STATUS: Open-Source

-The HuhX Game Sound Engine is a custom game audio engine for Android 2.3 - Android 5.1.
-This is an easy-to-use sound and music engine that is focused on providing audio for Android game-related apps.
+The HuhX Game Sound Engine is a custom game audio engine for Android 2.3 - Android 6.0.
+This is an sound and music engine that is focused on providing audio for Android game-related apps.
 This audio engine was utilized in apps such as StepBOT, Dragon Geo, Cid's Aerial Tours, and Chrono Maps.

 The demo activity provided with the project provides an example how the HuhX GSE engine works.